rse/blessed-xterm/README.md

 Abstract
 --------

-This is an XTerm widget for the flexible [Blessed](https://github.com/chjj/blessed) Curses environment.
-It allows the execution of interactive terminal programs in a Blessed Box widget while fully emulating an XTerm rendering environment to those programs.
+This is an XTerm emulating terminal widget for the flexible [Blessed](https://github.com/chjj/blessed) Curses environment.
+It allows the execution of interactive terminal programs in a Blessed Box widget while providing a full-featured emulated XTerm rendering environment to those programs.

 Blessed XTerm is actually a more modern variant of the Terminal widget as shipped with the Blessed Curses environment.
 The difference to the